OscarVegaV/calorie-tracker/README.md

 # React + TypeScript + Vite
+Calorie Tracker is a web application built with React and TypeScript that helps users monitor their daily calorie intake and expenditure.
+Users can log foods and activities, track calories consumed and burned, and view their daily balance.
+All data is stored locally in the browser for privacy and convenience.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.